Crypto, Taxes, and Freedom: John Jay Singleton on Beating the IRS and Owning Your Wealth

 I can impose terms on its publication, right?

-Well, what is what is your biometric data?
+Well, what is your biometric data?

 It identifies you specifically.